CQCL/pytket-docs/manual/manual_noise.rst

 objects will populate a :py:class:`BackendInfo` object with this information.

 A :py:class:`BackendInfo` object contains a variety of characterisation information supplied by hardware providers.
-Some information, including gate error rates, are stored in prenamed attributes
+Some information, including gate error rates, is stored in attributes with specific names.

 .. jupyter-input::